AstroPathJHU/AstroPathPipeline/scans/readme.md

 *NOTE*: The ‘Control’ designation is provided so that we can appropriately select and handle the control tissues automatically

 ### Section 3.3.4 Whole Slide Scanning
-The first time 20% overlap scanning is performed the following steps must be taken:
+This section describes the methods for whole slide scanning.
+The directions here assume that the user has some working knowledge of how the Akoya multiplex microscopes function.
+While a skilled user of the Akoya platform would be able to easily acquire whole slide imagery, the directions here provide nuances that must be adhered to for successful slide processing in the AstroPath Platform.
+Failure to adhere to these guidelines may crash the pipeline and render whole slide imagery incompatible with the AstroPath Platform.
+This section is started with directions for configuring the [20% field overlap](#section-3341-preparing-20--overlap "Title").
+This is followed up with steps taken to scan\ evaluate the [control tmas](#section-3342-scan-the--control-tma- "Title") and [whole slide samples](#section-3343-scan-the-whole-slide-specimens "Title").
+Again these instructions assume that the user has working knowledge of the Akoya platform and should not be used in lieu of proper microscope training.
+Next, a brief description on how to create a [whole slide scanning plan](#section-3344-creating-a-whole-slide-scanning-plan "Title") is provided.
+Finally, [key notes and specifications](#section-3345-important-scanning-notes "Title") are provided for scanning.
+These notes are particularly important and should be reviewed carefully.

+#### Section 3.3.4.1 Preparing 20% overlap
+As part of the AstroPath Pipeline, slides must be scanned with fields that overlap by 20%.
+We use this overlap to measure and/ or correct for errors in imagery, including warping, illumination, segmentation, and positioning.
+This is step should be performed on each computer that will be used to create scanning plans in *Phenochart(C)*.
+The changes made are permant and should only need to be performed once for a computer.
+1. Install the lastest version of *Phenochart(C)*
-1. Be sure that Phenochart is shut down
+2. Be sure that *Phenochart(C)* is shut down
-2. Go to *C:\ProgramData\PerkinElmer\Phenochart\* (Please note that ProgramData is usually a hidden folder)
+3. Go to *C:\ProgramData\PerkinElmer\Phenochart\* (Please note that ProgramData is usually a hidden folder)
-3. Copy and paste the *Phenochart.config* file with one that does 20% overlap (a version of this is located in this folder)
+4. Copy and paste the *Phenochart.config* file with one that does 20% overlap (a version of this is located in this folder)
-4. Check ‘ROIs with overlap’ as on under the settings in Phenochart
+5. Check ‘ROIs with overlap’ as on under the settings in *Phenochart(C)*

-Next scan the *Control TMA*
+#### Section 3.3.4.2 Scan the *Control TMA*
 1. Take references for the microscope
-2. When a batch is finished staining we first check that the slides are designated in the Specimen_Table (indicated above):
+2. When a batch is finished staining we first check that the slides are designated in the *Specimen_Table_N* ([Section 3.3.1](#section-331-specimen_table “Title”)).
    - If the slide is designated in the *Specimen_Table_N*; check that the ‘M’ numbers are written on the slides and that they are the correct numbers
-   - If the slide is not designated in the *Specimen_Table_N* insert the required information and give the slides ```SampleName```s corresponding to the next available number (again numbers should not be repeated even if a batch fails)
+   - If the slide is not designated in the *Specimen_Table_N* insert the required information and give the slides ```SampleName```s corresponding to the next available number (again values should not be repeated even if a batch fails)
-3. Set up the scanning exposures (the ‘Protocol’) for the TMA in the proper *\Clinical_Specimen folder
+3. Set up the scanning exposures (the ‘Protocol’) for the TMA in the proper ```<spath>``` folder
-   - Name the protocol and the task list-> Control_TMA_XXXX_YYY
+   - Name the protocol and the task list-> *Control_TMA_XXXX_YYY*
      - XXXX -> the TMA ID (ie. 1372)
      - YYY -> the TMA cut number (ie. 126)
      - Old scanning protocols will be located in any Clinical_Specimen folder under Protocols